awsdocs/amazon-aurora-user-guide/doc_source/AuroraMySQL.Replication.md

 ## Performance Considerations for Amazon Aurora MySQL Replication<a name="AuroraMySQL.Replication.Performance"></a>

- Starting in Aurora MySQL 1\.17\.4, the following features help you to fine\-tune the performance of Aurora MySQL replication\.
+ the following features help you to fine\-tune the performance of Aurora MySQL replication\.

- The replica log compression feature automatically reduces network bandwidth for replication messages\.
+ Starting in Aurora MySQL 1\.17\.4, the replica log compression feature automatically reduces network bandwidth for replication messages\.
 Because each message is transmitted to all Aurora Replicas, the benefits are greater for larger clusters\.
 This feature involves some CPU overhead on the writer node to perform the compression\.
 Thus, the feature is only available on the `8xlarge` and `16xlarge` instance classes, which have high CPU capacity\.
 It is enabled by default on these instance classes\.
 You can control this feature by turning off the `aurora_enable_replica_log_compression` parameter\.
 For example, you might turn off replica log compression for larger instance classes if your writer node is near its maximum CPU capacity\.

- The binlog filtering feature automatically reduces network bandwidth for replication messages\.
+ Starting in Aurora MySQL 1\.17\.4, the binlog filtering feature automatically reduces network bandwidth for replication messages\.
 Because the Aurora Replicas don't use the binlog information that is included in the replication messages, that data is omitted from the messages sent to those nodes\.
 You control this feature by changing the `aurora_enable_repl_bin_log_filtering` parameter\.
 This parameter is on by default\.
 Because this optimization is intended to be transparent, you might turn off this setting only during diagnosis or troubleshooting for issues related to replication\.
 For example, you can do so to match the behavior of an older Aurora MySQL cluster where this feature was not available\.

 ## High Availability Considerations for Amazon Aurora MySQL Replication<a name="AuroraMySQL.Replication.Availability"></a>